Perplexity AI: Truth Social chatbot

+Perplexity Computer

+In February 2026, Perplexity launched Perplexity Computer, a general-purpose AI agent designed to autonomously perform multi-step tasks using multiple large language models and specialized subagents.

+In April 2026, Perplexity introduced Personal Computer, an extension of Computer designed to operate on a user's local device.

 Leadership

 Aravind Srinivas is the CEO and co-founder of Perplexity AI.
-He previously held research positions at OpenAI, Google Brain, and DeepMind focusing on machine learning and artificial intelligence.
+He previously held research positions at OpenAI, Google DeepMind, and other AI research institutions focusing on machine learning and artificial intelligence.
+In a March 2026 All-In episode, Srinivas said the incoming AI-related layoffs were a "glorious future" to "look forward" to, as it freed people from jobs they didn't like and gave them opportunities to pursue entrepreneurship.

 Controversies

 Copyright and trademark infringement allegations

 In June 2024, Forbes publicly criticized Perplexity for using their content.
 According to Forbes, Perplexity published a story largely copied from a proprietary Forbes article without mentioning or prominently citing Forbes.
 In response, Srinivas said that the feature had some "rough edges" and accepted feedback but maintained that Perplexity only "aggregates" rather than plagiarizes information.

-In October 2024, The New York Times sent a cease-and-desist notice to Perplexity to stop accessing and using NYT content, claiming that Perplexity is violating its copyright by scraping data from its website.
+In October 2024, The New York Times sent a cease-and-desist notice to Perplexity demanding that it stop accessing and using NYT content, claiming that Perplexity is violating its copyright by scraping data from its website.
 In June 2024, Dow Jones and New York Post filed a lawsuit against Perplexity, alleging copyright infringement.
-The lawsuit also alleges that Perplexity attributed quotes to an article on F-16 jets for Ukraine that never appeared in the original article.
-Perplexity released a blog post to address the lawsuits on October 24, 2024.
-It stated that the complaints are misleading and reiterated that it was open to revenue-sharing programs.
+The lawsuit also alleged that Perplexity harmed their brand by attributing hallucinated quotes, for example, on F-16 jets for Ukraine, to articles that did not include them.
+On October 24, 2024, Perplexity AI published an official response on its company blog asserting that the claims in the lawsuits were misleading and stating it was open to revenue-sharing arrangements with content providers.
 On January 31, 2025, Perplexity was sued in the United States for alleged trademark infringement by Perplexity Solved Solutions (PSS), a software firm founded in 2017.
 The lawsuit claims that Perplexity AI's use of the name "Perplexity" violates PSS's federally registered trademark and could cause consumer confusion.
 PSS had previously declined an offer from Perplexity AI to purchase the trademark in 2023.
 The suit seeks to prevent Perplexity AI from using the name in its branding and marketing.
-In June 2025, the BBC threatened legal action against Perplexity AI, demanding that the company stop the unauthorized scraping of its content, delete all retained BBC material used in training its models, and provide financial compensation for the infringement of its intellectual property rights.
-On August 8, 2025, the Japanese newspaper company Yomiuri Shimbun filed a lawsuit against Perplexity for "free-riding" of 120,000 articles of the publication from February to June 2025.
-Later that month, two more Japanese newspaper companies, The Asahi Shimbun and The Nikkei, also filed lawsuit against the company for alleged copyright infringement.
+In June 2025, UK broadcaster the BBC threatened legal action against Perplexity AI, demanding that the company stop the unauthorized scraping of its content, delete all retained BBC material used in training its models, and provide financial compensation for the infringement of its intellectual property rights.
+On August 8, 2025, the Japanese newspaper company Yomiuri Shimbun filed a lawsuit against Perplexity for "free-riding" use of 120,000 articles of the publication from February to June 2025.
+Later that month, two more Japanese newspaper companies, The Asahi Shimbun and The Nikkei, also sued the company for alleged copyright infringement.